For subscribers only

 Subscribe now to read this post and also gain access to Jom’s full library of content.

 Subscribe now Already have a paid account?
-Sign inHong Lim Park, at once a space for identity-seeking, speech-making, memory-forming, equality-affirming, and at its core, a simple patch of green for recreational purposes.
+Sign inHong Lim Park is at once a space for seeking identity, making speeches, forming memories, affirming equality, and at its core, a simple patch of green for recreational purposes.
 How has it stood the ravages of time as a place for sketching and imprinting self and nationhood?

 Subscribe now to read this post and also gain access to Jom’s full library of content.